uber/react-vis/docs/markdown/bar-series.md

 #### onSeriesMouseOver
 Type: `function`
 Default: none
 This handler fires when the user mouses over a series, and provides the corresponding event.
-Unlike onMouseOver, it doesn't pass a specific datapoint.
+Unlike onValueMouseOver, it doesn't pass a specific datapoint.

 ```jsx
 <BarSeries